mbarcia/drupsible-project/README.md

 ```
 1. Drupsible will start an interactive session, asking for the handful of values that really matter (app name, domain name, etc.).
 1. Next, run ```vagrant up``` and Drupsible will start working hard.
+1. Vagrant will ask "Which interface should the network bridge to?".
+Give it "1" and you should be good, and your choice will be saved.
 1. Grab a cup of coffee while you watch the tasks being run.
 1. When you see it's done, you will see a message like this:
 ```